Nieuw-Scheemda: History

 There are three polder mills in Nieuw-Scheemda.
 It contains the Paaltjasker Nieuw-Scheemda, the only remaining tjasker in Groningen which was constructed in 1992 by the municipality Scheemda.
-The polder mill de Dellen is a 1855 windmill which used to be located in 't Waar, however the polder had fallen dry and it was decided to move the mill 1.5 km to the Tichelwaark polder where it functions as an emergency backup in case the pumping station fails.
+The polder mill de Dellen is an 1855 windmill which used to be located in 't Waar, however the polder had fallen dry and it was decided to move the mill 1.5 km to the Tichelwaark polder where it functions as an emergency backup in case the pumping station fails.

 Between 1910 until 1934, a railway line and train station was located in Nieuw-Scheemda, however only the coffee house has remained.
 In 2009, the municipality of Scheemda merged into Oldambt.